Angel Dust: Speaking of style, is your hat like, alive or something?

 - Amu's hair pins in Shugo Chara! change whenever she character changes, with what she's changing to depending on who she changed with.
 Most other characters usually have a new accessory pop up out of nowhere.

-- Astérix's winged helmet.
+- Asterix's winged helmet.

 - Parodied in Asterix and his Friends, a compilation of comics by various Franco-Belgian Comics artists drawn as a tribute to Uderzo.
 One story imagines the characters in an alternate universe based on medieval Germany, where Asterix complains to Getafix (a wizard in this universe) that the enchantment on his magic helmet has worn off and the wings no longer move whatever expression he makes.

 - Adam Warren has used this in several of his works.
 Considering that most of these involve high tech adventures, there are some allowances.
 Sometimes a tag on the shirt expressly says that it can do this.
 When he was illustrating for Gen¹³, the winged skull tattoo on Grunge's chest exhibited Expressive Shirt tendencies.

 - There was a character in The Mask who was a huge fan of "Big Head" (that's what everyone calls whoever is wearing the mask at the time) and had a picture of Big Head on the back of his jacket.
 After he actually got the mask himself, the picture on the back of his jacket changed to his own face, and basically became this trope.

 - In Batman, the "ears" on Harley Quinn's hat often go up or down like dog ears depending on her mood; may overlap with Expressive Mask.
 Or Expressive Hair, as without the hat her twintails do the exact same thing.
 They're probably stuffed in there.

-- In Groo The Wanderer, the head of the Minstrel's lute changes into a different object in every panel.
+- In Groo the Wanderer, the head of the Minstrel's lute changes into a different object in every panel.
 Admittedly, not necessarily based on his emotional state, though.